Sovrient

 §4 ATTESTATION: The settlement evidence bundle shall include: corroboration artifact, individually hashed computation inputs, GUL output hash, Ed25519 signature, and ISO 8601 generation timestamp.
 The bundle constitutes the settlement proof of record.

 §5 REPLAY: Any party to the treaty may independently replay the computation using the declared model version and hashed inputs.
-If independent replay produces a different output hash, the attestation shall be deemed invalid and subject to adjudication.
-Adjudication applies only to disputes regarding replay execution environment, not to hash mismatch outcomes — a hash mismatch is a binary failure, not a matter of interpretation.
+If independent replay produces a different output hash, the attestation should be treated as technical non-conformance pending contractual adjudication.
+Replay establishes computational facts; legal interpretation remains with the contracting parties and counsel.

-§6 AUXILIARY WITNESSES: Attestations may incorporate GNSS ground displacement data and NOAA consequence observation as additional corroboration modalities when available.
+§6 AUXILIARY WITNESSES: Attestations may incorporate GNSS ground displacement data (including NaVIC and QZSS constellation telemetry), NOAA consequence observation, Galileo system-state telemetry, and ARIA deformation-consistency evidence as additional corroboration modalities when available.
 Auxiliary witness data shall be sealed as separate artifacts within the evidence chain and are not required for trigger confirmation under this specification.

 §7 FAILURE SEMANTICS: Fail-closed.
-If any verification step cannot be completed independently, the attestation is invalid.
+If any verification step cannot be completed independently, the attestation is invalid for protocol publication.
 No partial verification shall be accepted.
-No institutional override shall supersede a failed replay.
+Any exception handling must be explicitly disclosed and contract-governed.

 §8 MODEL VERSIONING: Loss computation shall reference an explicit, versioned model identifier and vulnerability dataset hash.
 Any change to model version, vulnerability curves, or execution parameters constitutes a new settlement regime and shall be explicitly declared to all parties prior to the effective date.